-The Timer procedure witholds traffic from the SGP currently active for the traffic flow and waits until a timer expires.
+The Timer procedure witholds divertable traffic from the SGP currently active for the traffic flow and waits until a timer expires.
 Once the timer expires, the ASP is resonably assured that there is no traffic pending on the SGP and the traffic flow can be switched to the recovered SGP.
-The Timer procedure is applicable to recovery between SGPs in different SGs.
+The Timer procedure is applicable to recovery between SGPs where the SGPs do not support CORID.